hussnaintariq151/Job-Resume-Matcher/README.md

-📄 Job Description Analyzer + Resume Matcher
+📄 AI Assistant for Remote job

-AI-powered app that compares your resume to a job description and provides:
+AI-powered app that compares your upload resume to a job description and provides:

     ✅ A matching score (0–100%)
-    🔍 A list of missing keywords/skills
+    🔍 A list of have & haven't skills
     💡 Actionable suggestions to improve your resume
+    💡 Recommend remote job roles

 🚀 Why This Project?